Extracting text from HTML in Python: a very fast approach

 Clearly, it's not the best way to benchmark something, but it gives an idea that selectolax can be sometimes 30 times faster than lxml.

-I wrote selectolax half a year ago when I was looking for a fast HTML parser in Python.
-Basically, it is a Cython wrapper to the Modest engine.
-The engine itself is a very powerful and fast HTML5 parser written in pure C by lexborisov.
+I wrote selectolax while looking for a fast HTML parser in Python.
+It is a Cython wrapper to the Modest and lexbor engines.
+Both engines are very fast HTML5 parsers written in pure C by lexborisov.
+Despite the speed, they follow all the standards when parsing HTML and handle malformed HTML the same way modern browsers do.

 Selectolax is not limited to only one use case and supports CSS